 Luis Alejandro Orozco

-Mexican American baritone, Luis Alejandro Orozco, is known as the leading interpreter in the United States for the role of El Payador in Piazzolla’s Maria de Buenos Aires.
+Mexican American baritone Luis Alejandro Orozco, is known as the leading interpreter in the United States for the role of El Payador in Piazzolla’s Maria de Buenos Aires.
 Orozco is an El Paso Texas native.
-Orozco is as graduate of the artist diploma program at the Cincinnati Conservatory of Music at the University of Cincinnati.
 He has performed with such companies as Opera Theatre of St. Louis, Cincinnati Opera, The Aspen Music Festival, Des Moines Metro Opera, Opera Saratoga, Austin Opera, Opera Santa Barbara, El Paso Opera, Lexington Philharmonic, Syracuse Opera, Florida Grand Opera, Opera Naples, Washington National Opera, Arizona Opera, Anchorage Opera, Opera Grand Rapids, Lyric Opera Baltimore, and Urban Arias.
 In the 16-17 Season, Orozco will make company debuts with Michigan Opera Theater, Atlanta Opera, Florentine Opera, and Mill City Summer Opera.
 In the 17-18 Season, he will make his San Diego Opera Debut.